mwiens91/sm64-route-optimizer/README.md

 regular course star they are combined with.

 I've given this limitation quite a bit of thought.
 The algorithm would need to be modified.
-In the
+Specifically, in the
-[first step of the algorithm](#the-first-step), you would need to iterate over all special stars—thus including all 100 coin combined stars which are special stars—and remove the recursive step that optionally includes a star's 100 coin combined star alternative (since these are now in the array being iterated over).
-The topological sort would also need to be modified, since a star would have multiple prerequisites it could use.
+[first step of the algorithm](#the-first-step), you would need to iterate over all special stars—now including all 100 coin combined stars—and also therefore drop the branch that optionally includes a star's 100 coin combined star alternative (since these are now in the array being iterated over).
+Additionally, Since stars would now have multiple prerequisites it could use for a given base star, the topoligical sort would need to be modified.
 This is all possible though.

 The real challenge is designing the configuration file in an elegant way that avoids excessive complexity and redundancy.
-For example, one approach involves listing prerequisites for 100 coin combined stars separately from the stars they are combined with.
-In the worst case, this adds 15 lines to the configuration file that are nearly identical to 15 other lines.
-And those lines will need to stay nearly identical—so when you change one of the lines, you also might need to change the other line.
-It's pretty gross, and I haven't come up with ways of circumventing this limitation that don't involve at least *something* gross.
+I haven't yet been able to think of a design I'm satisfied with.

 ### Travel times between courses are not considered